ajdillhoff/personal-site/content/courses/cse3315/description.md

 #         weight: 1
 ---

-This is the course page for CSE 6363 - Machine Learning in Spring 2025.
+This is the course page for CSE 3315 - Theory of Computation in Summer 2025.
 Here you'll find class notes and other helpful resources.
 All assignments and announcements will be posted on Canvas.

 #### Instructor Office Hours